Nearly 170 casualties as violence rocks chaotic Afghan elections

 In the latest attack, a suicide bomber blew himself up inside a Kabul polling centre, killing at least 15 people and wounding 20, police said, taking the number of casualties across the Afghan capital to 19 dead and nearly 100 wounded.

-There was no immediate claim of responsibility for the blast, but the Taliban said earlier it had carried out more than 300 attacks on the “fake election” across the war-torn country.
+There was no immediate claim of responsibility for the blast, but the Taliban said earlier they had carried out more than 300 attacks on the "fake election" across the war-torn country.

 Violence also disrupted voting in the northern city of Kunduz where a health official said three people died and 39 were wounded after more than 20 rockets rained down on the provincial capital.